AetherModel/Aether/README.md

 3. git checkout develop

-4. Modify src/Makefile to point to the correct netcdf library (in LINK command near the bottom - may need to change the location and the name of the library, as well as the FLAGS variable at the top).
-Also, if you are using a different c++ compiler, you will need to change that at this time (top two variables).
+4. Copy example Makefile.OSX/ubuntu and modify src/Makefile.OS to
+adjust compiler options and to point to the correct netcdf library and armadillo include file locations.
 We will fix this so that there is a configuration script at some point.

-5. make (may throw warning about ../lib directory not found.)
+5. make

 6. make rundir

 7. cd run

-8. ./aether.exe (should run 10 minutes with no issues).
+8. ./aether.exe (should run 1 hour of simulation with no issues).

-9. python ../python/read_python.py
+9. Make some plots:

+../python/plot_model_results.py -var=24 3DALL_20110320_010000.nc -alt=110

+../python/plot_model_results.py -var=14 3DALL_20110320_010000.nc -alt=300

-10. compare test.png to ../inputs/test.png to see if they are similar.
+10. compare png files to ../inputs/*.png to see if they are similar.